dansiviter/gcp-util/core/README.md

 ## Monitored Resource ##

 This library makes a best efforts to attempt to find suitable [Monitored Resource](https://cloud.google.com/monitoring/api/resources) type via `uk.dansiviter.gcp.MonitoredResourceProvider#monitoredResource()`.
-See the JavaDoc for that class for further information on how to override.
+This can be overriden in two ways:
+* Implement your own `MonitoredResourceProvider` using the Service Loader mechanism,
+* If you only need to override a few labels you can either:
+  * Specify the label via upper-case environment variable. e.g. `namespace_name` would become `NAMESPACE_NAME`,
+	* Specify a System Property with a prefix of `gcp.cloud.resource.`. e.g. `namespace_name` would become `gcp.cloud.resource.namespace_name`.

+> :information_source: Environment Parameters would override System Properties if both are specified.

 ### Google Kubernetes Engine ###